Inside her Eden: “Bowie, Buckley and my mother’s eyes”

 A: Jeff Buckley changed my life.
 He made me want to be a singer, he informed my guitar playing and sound, and he constantly reminds me of the purity of wild expression.
 I get annoyed when people compare me to say PJ Harvey because I find it a bit lazy, but I am happy and proud to say that Jeff had a huge influence on me.
 In the same way that I am proud to say I have my mother’s eyes.
 He is part of me now, and I love that.
 With David Bowie, he is less a direct influence on my sound… but I’ve grown up with him and it still blows my mind that someone could have so many amazing songs!* How is it possible?!
 I would love to do more covers, especially one of Jeff’s.
 It made me really happy to see how many people suggested covers for me to try, when I asked on Instagram.
 I now have a very large pool to choose from!

-* It is interesting to know that the British folk-rock and actor Johnny Flynn, with whom Anna collaborated on his album Been Listening and supported live in 2009, has played as David Bowie in the forthcoming movie Stardust, just presented on an online premiere after the cancellation of the Film Tribeca Festival.
+* It is interesting to know that the British folk-rock and actor Johnny Flynn, with whom Anna collaborated on his album Been Listening, during her Attic Sessions and supported live in 2009, has played as David Bowie in the forthcoming movie Stardust, just presented on an online premiere after the cancellation of the Film Tribeca Festival.

 Nowadays music has become a very strange thing.
 We observe a triumph of the digital and liquid supports but also a revival of the vinyl.
 I have a weak for the CD-single format from the Noughtiest but I strongly miss your 7” vinyl singles that Domino Records used to release from your two first albums.
 They were amazingly packed and had excellent b-sides!